thinkpade580hyper/T430-Hackintosh-Sequoia-Opencore/README.md

 - Integrated Intel HD4000 graphics (NVIDIA discrete GPUs are not supported)
 - At least 4GB RAM
 - Stock Intel Centrino WiFI card (optional)
-- Internal Broadcom BCM20702 Bluetooth 4.2 card (optional)
+- Internal Broadcom BCM20702 Bluetooth 4.2 card (optional but need patched bios)
 - Integrated Fingerprint reader and WWAN card are not supported
 - Dual Booting is discouraged in this guide as there is many boot scenarios to cover properly here
-- SSD (HDDs suck)
+- SSD or MSATA (HDDs suck)
 - USB drive (at least 16gb for full installer or 2gb for internet recovery)

 ## ABOUT